Dubai Police rescue driver after cruise control malfunctions on major road

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-He urged motorists to remain calm and avoid panicking if they encounter a cruise control malfunction.
-In case such a situation occurs he asked them to ensure their seatbelt is fastened, to turn on the hazard lights and headlights, and promptly contact the emergency number (999) to report the situation.
+He urged motorists to remain calm and avoid panicking if they encounter a situation where their car's cruise control malfunctions.
+He asked motorists to ensure their seatbelt is fastened, to turn on the hazard lights and headlights, and promptly contact the emergency number (999) to report any such situation.

-When faced with such a situation, the Al Mazrouei asked motorists to shift the transmission to neutral (N), turn off the engine, and restart it immediately.
+To deal with a malfunctioning cruise control, Al Mazrouei asked motorists to shift the gear to neutral (N), turn off the engine, and restart it immediately.
 If that does not resolve the issue, the driver should apply firm, constant pressure on the brakes until the vehicle comes to a complete stop.

 ALSO READ: